Mathematical Proofs of Two Conjectures: The Four Color Problem and The Uniquely 4-colorable Planar Graph: Introduction

-This conjecture was submitted to the London Mathematical Society in 1878 by Cayley, one of the most famous British mathematicians\cite{C1878,C1879}.
-From then on, it became the spotlight in the mathematical world.
-Nextly, Kempe \cite{K1879,K1879(2)} and Tait\cite{T1880} gave two different "proofs" for the four color conjecture in 1879 and 1880 respectively.
-Although two proofs were both incorrect, Kempe's work laid the foundation for the computer-assisted proof\cite{AH1977,AH1977(2),AHK1977} in 1976.
+The question was raised to the London Mathematical Society in 1878 by Cayley, the most famous British mathematician at that time \cite{C1878,C1879}.
+From then on, it became the question in the spotlight in the mathematical world.
+Then, Kempe \cite{K1879,K1879(2)} and Tait \cite{T1880} respectively showed their two different ``proofs'' of the Four-Color Conjecture in 1879 and 1880.
+Although the two proofs were both incorrect, their works had greatly promoted the development of Graph Theory.
+Particularly, Kempe's work had played a fundamental role in computer-assisted proof \cite{AH1977,AH1977(2),AHK1977} in 1976.

-The concept of ``\textbf{configuration}" was introduced by Kempe in his proof \cite{K1879,K1879(2)}.
-He proved that in every normal map, the number of countries adjacent to a country may be two, three, four or five, but not all the countries are adjacent to six or more countries.
-In other words, the ``configurations" composed of 2 to 5 countries are unavoidable.
-Each map contains at least one of these four kinds of configurations.
-Another concept implicitly given by Kempe was ``\textbf{reducibility}", which also came from his proof\cite{K1879,K1879(2)}.
+The first concept introduced in Kempe's proof was ``\textbf{configuration}'' \cite{K1879,K1879(2)}.
+He proved that in each normal map, there was at least one country being adjacent to 2, 3, 4 or 5 countries.
+A normal map with each country being adjacent to six or more countries included didn't exist.
+In other words, a set of ``configuration'' consisting of two adjacent countries, three adjacent countries, four adjacent countries, five adjacent countries is unavoidable, so every map at least includes one of those four configurations.
+Another concept of ``reducibility'' was indirectly introduced by kempe in his proof \cite{K1879,K1879(2)}.
 He proved that if one country is adjacent to four countries in a colored map with 5 colors, then the number of countries in this map can be reduced.
-Since introducing the concepts of ``configuration" and ``reducibility", several standard methods have been developed eventually to check the reducibility of configurations.
-So it is important for proofs of the four color theorem to find the unavoidable sets of reducible configurations.
-But the proof for larger reducible configuration needs to check large numbers of cases in detail, which is rather complicated.
-In a sense, the later computer-assisted proofs of the four color theorem were gradually developed from the above two concepts and related methods.
+Since the concepts of ``configuration'' and ``reducibility'' were introduced, several standard methods by checking a configuration to determine whether it was reducible or was not gradually developing.
+To seek unavoidable sets of reducible configurations is the important method in proving Four-Color Problem.
+However, to prove whether a larger configuration is reducible, a lot of details is needed to be checked and this is very complicated.
+It was on the basis of those concepts and methods that the computer-assisted proof of Four-Color Conjecture was gradually developing.